AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Call for Papers.md

 We invite three types of submissions for AusDM’24:

-- **Research Track:** Academic submissions reporting on new algorithms, novel approaches and research progress, with a paper length of between 8 and 15 pages in Springer CCIS style, as detailed on conference website
+- **Research Track:** Academic submissions reporting on new algorithms, novel approaches and research progress, with a paper length of between 8 and 15 pages in Springer CCIS style, as detailed on conference website.
 - **Application Track:** Submissions reporting on authentic and practical applications, implementations and experiences or practices.
 Submissions in this category can be between 6 and 15 pages in Springer CCIS style, as detailed on conference website.
 - **Industry Showcase Track:** Submissions from governments and industry sectors on solutions that have raised profits, reduced costs and/or transformed policy and/or business outcomes/ models can be made in this track.
 Submissions to this category should be a 1-page extended abstract.
 Please note that this track is presentation only, without publication in conference proceedings.
 For publication of your papers, please submit them to the above Application Track.